cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-backup.md

 ---
 title: acra-backup
-bookCollapseSection: true
-weight: 10
+weight: 9
 ---

 # acra-backup

-`acra-backup` is a command-line utility used for storing and managing the keystore [backups]({{< ref "/acra/security-controls/key-management/operations/backup" >}}).
+`acra-backup` is a command-line utility used for storing and managing the keystore [backups](/acra/security-controls/key-management/operations/backup).

 ## Command line flags